happiABM/HAPPI_adaptive/README.md

 **About the Model**

 The Happi model serves as a powerful tool for analyzing and understanding the dynamics of power systems during their transition to low-carbon alternatives.
 It employs advanced agent-based modeling techniques to simulate investors' investment decisions, as well as various uncertian scenarios and outcomes.

+The main update in this version of Happi is the incorporation of adaptive behavior in agents.
+Agents in the model now make decisions adaptively, responding to changing market conditions and their past investment outcomes.
+This enhancement  improves the model's capabilities.

 [More details about the model and its features will be coming soon to GitHub.]